ChalmersGU-data-structure-courses/lab-system/README.md

 We recommend creating an unpublished module (viewable only by teachers) on Canvas with grading-related information.
 Here, you can record grading instructions and put the link to the grading sheet.

-The lab scripts maintain a **submission table** of submissions in needs of grading on Canvas.
+The lab scripts maintain a **live submissions table** of submissions in needs of grading on Canvas.
 This table is in the form of an html file.
 The upload location can be configured.
 Its parent directory should exist and be unpublished.

-The submission table includes information useful to graders:
+The live submissions table includes information useful to graders:
 * A link to the submission (the lab repository of the group at the commit of the submission tag).
 * Diffs on Chalmers GitLab between a submission, the previous submission, the original problem, the official solution.
 * The number of previous attempts.